-The School of Professional Psychology at Wright State University is one of a relatively small number of university-based practitioner training programs.
-Are there advantages to attending a university-based program compared to a free-standing professional psychology program?
+The School of Professional Psychology at Wright State University is a university-based health-services psychology doctoral program.
+Are there advantages to attending a university-based program?

 We believe SOPP students can take advantage of numerous resources at Wright State University.
 One of these resources is the university library with extensive holdings of books, electronic databases, and journals, as well as access to resources of all other public universities in Ohio.
 The Computing and Telecommunications Services (CaTS) Office is also in the library, offering students support and discounts for hardware, software, and the learning technologies on campus.
-The presence of several other graduate and professional schools at Wright State, including the School of Medicine, College of Nursing, Business Administration, Education and Counseling and other programs on campus allows SOPP students to interact, and in some cases, to enroll in courses and other training experiences in a wide range of professions and academic disciplines.
+The presence of several other graduate and professional schools at Wright State, including the Boonshoft School of Medicine, College of Nursing and Health, Raj Soin College of Business, College of Education and Human Services and other programs on campus allows SOPP students to interact, and in some cases, to enroll in courses and other training experiences in a wide range of professions and academic disciplines.
 Finally, SOPP students are able to take advantage of university housing, university sports and recreational facilities, and cultural events, including lecture and artist series as well as performances in music, dance, and theater.

 Since it is a university-based program, does the SOPP provide opportunities for students to gain clinical experience in the community?

 To ensure broad exposure to theoretical models, clinical skills, and professional roles, SOPP has established training relationships with sites throughout the southwestern and central Ohio region.
 These external sites include a range of public and private community agencies that provide behavioral health services.